zdonato/java-solace/nodeJavaCompare.md

 ##### Solace to Proxy Server
 ##### [Table 5] Time between Solace and Java proxy server (over 60 trials)
+The mean and standard deviation for the NodeJS application, 231.962ms and 64.791ms was markedly higher than those for the Java application, which was 44.392ms and 27.688ms.
+This makes the difference between the means and standard deviations of the two types of applications 188ms and 37ms respectively.

+The values for both types of applications was also higher for the sync test than the async test, with around 116% higher for the Java application mean and 13415% higher for the NodeJS application mean.

 |  Test Type (ms)  | min (ms) | max (ms) | mode (ms) | median (ms) | mean (ms) | stdev (ms) |
 | ---------------: | -------: | -------: | --------: | ----------: | --------: | ---------: |